Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 ### Install process

-- All Veams components and utilities published on NPM: https://www.npmjs.com/org/veams
+- All Veams components and utilities are published on NPM: https://www.npmjs.com/org/veams
 - Example page hosting all currently available components/utilities: http://examples.veams.org/

 --

-You can install existing veams components and utilities like this:
+You can install existing Veams components and utilities like this:

 ```bash
 veams install veams-component slider